shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 7: Recursion/Step 7.3: Trying out all Combos Hard/Sudoku Solver.md

   6 7 8
   ```
 - so, box number is - `((i / 3) * 3) + (j / 3)`
+- note how we are filling the sudoku - from left to right, then go to next row if we reach the right end

 ```java
 class Solution {